-Programs which are turned in must compile and run on IMADA's machines.
+Programs that are turned in must compile and run on IMADA's machines.
 You are very welcome to develop your programs at home, but it is your responsibility.
-This includes technical problems at home, lack of access to relevant software, moving data to IMADA via modem, e-mail, ftp, floppy disks, USB keys, etc. and converting to the correct format, e.g., between Windows and Linux.
+This includes technical problems at home, lack of access to relevant software, moving data to IMADA via e-mail, USB keys, etc. and converting to the correct format, e.g., between Windows and Linux.